-Dr. Rahmim is Associate Professor of Radiology and Physics at the University of British Columbia (UBC) as well as Senior Scientist and Provincial Medical Imaging Physicist at BC Cancer.
+Dr. Rahmim is Professor of Radiology, Physics and Biomedical Engineering at the University of British Columbia (UBC), as well as Distinguished Scientist and Provincial Medical Imaging Physicist at BC Cancer.
 He received his MSc in condensed matter physics and PhD in medical imaging physics at UBC.
-Following doctoral studies, he was recruited by Johns Hopkins University (JHU) to lead the high resolution brain PET imaging physics program and to pursue research at the JHU Department of Radiology.
-In 2018, he was recruited back to Vancouver, where he conducts research in tomographic image generation and analysis, including oncologic and brain applications.
-He has published a book and over 150 journal articles and 300 conference proceeding papers/abstracts, and has delivered more than 100 invited lectures worldwide.
+Following doctoral studies, he was recruited by Johns Hopkins University (JHU), leading the high resolution brain PET imaging physics program and pursuing research at the JHU Departments of Radiology and Electrical Engineering.
+In 2018, he was recruited back to Vancouver, where he pursues research in molecular imaging & therapy.
+He has published a book and over 200 journal articles, and delivered more than 120 invited lectures worldwide.
 He has participated as principal investigator or co-investigator on a range of grants towards quantitative imaging and personalized therapies.
 He is also co-founder of Ascinta Technologies, working to develop easy-to-use, adaptable, and AI-enabled software for medical image analysis in research, clinical trials, and clinical care.
 Dr. Rahmim was awarded the John S. Laughlin Young Scientist Award by the American Association of Physicists in Medicine (AAPM) in 2016, the Presidential Distinguished Service Award by SNMMI in 2022 for significant contributions to the field of nuclear medicine & molecular imaging, was Vice President (2017-18) and President (2018-19) of the Physics, Instrumentation and Data Sciences Council (PIDSC) of the Society of Nuclear Medicine & Molecular Imaging (SNMMI), and is Chair of the SNMMI Artificial Intelligence (AI) Task Force (2020-) as well as the SNMMI Dosimetry-AI working group (2022-).

-Associate Professor of Radiology and Physics, University of British Columbia
+Professor of Radiology, Physics and Biomedical Engineering, University of British Columbia

 Provincial Medical Imaging Physicist, PET Functional Imaging, BC Cancer

-Adjunct/Affiliate/Associate Faculty: Johns Hopkins Radiology, UBC Biomedical Engineering, U Victoria Physics, Tehran University of Medical Sciences
+Affiliate/Associate Faculty: UBC Interdisciplinary Oncology Program, U Victoria Physics, Tehran University of Medical Sciences